hubotio/hubot/docs/adapters.md

 * [Shell](adapters/shell.md), i.e. for use with development
 * [Campfire](adapters/campfire.md)

-## Third Party Adapters
+## Third-party Adapters

-Third party adapters are available as `npm` packages.
+Third-party adapters are available as `npm` packages.
 Here is a list of known adapters, but please [submit an issue](https://github.com/github/hubot/issues) to have yours added to the list: